DigitalMith/PersistanceOfVision/README.md

-# Orion: Perseverance of Vision
+# Orion — Persistence of Vision

 **Born with vision.
 Destined for the stars.**